OracleMatrix/blogclub/README.md

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the app, please fork the repository and submit a pull request with your changes.

+Note: The packages used in this app are going to get updates.
+Make sure to check for updates and update them accordingly.